 We are passionate about helping people.
-Finding a long term permanent solution to public speaking anxiety is a holistic long term approach not a temporary drug based solution.
+Finding a long term permanent solution to public speaking anxiety is a holistic long term approach not a temporary drug-based solution.
 So let me say before we start this blog we are biased!
 I do however understand why many might think it’s the answer and use it as a crutch.
 Below are my personal thoughts (speaking from a place where I’ve worked with some very senior clients from CEOs to business owners who used to take Beta Blockers when public speaking and now no longer need or want them).

 Here are my top reasons Beta Blockers aren’t the way forward:

-1) It only deals with some of the problem – Beta blockers only target the physical effects but public speaking fear is more than that.
+1) It only deals with some of the problems – Beta blockers only target the physical effects but public speaking fear is more than that.
 Most people also suffer mental effects (such as focus, concentration and memory issues) and emotional effects (like self-doubt, self-criticism, over-analysis, and feelings of panic).
 The emotional and mental effects are not dealt with.

-2) In my non-medical opinion Beta Blockers could worsen your performance because it prevents you from using the adrenaline to reach peak performance.
-It’s the hormones that allow you to access a dynamic energy which puts you in your “flow”.
+2) In my non-medical opinion, Beta Blockers could worsen your performance because it prevents you from using the adrenaline to reach peak performance.
+It’s the hormones that allow you to access dynamic energy which puts you in your “flow”.
 Before they work with us clients have complained of “not remembering what they said” but if you are consistently getting good feedback (despite feeling very uncomfortable) then it’s likely your adrenaline is helping you to perform.
 Take it away and your performance will be impacted.

 3) Taking the drug can result in emotionally addictive and physical side effects.

-All my web research has had one theme in common – that medical supervision is advised (so don’t just take one from a well meaning friend) because some conditions can cause an immediate adverse reaction.
+All my web research has had one theme in common – that medical supervision is advised (so don’t just take one from a well-meaning friend) because some conditions can cause an immediate adverse reaction.

 A quick Google search suggests the drug is not physically addictive but suggests it can be emotionally addictive and I’d have to agree.
-I have worked with clients to help “wean” them off the drug (because they didn’t used to believe they could do it without popping the pill).
+I have worked with clients to help “wean” them off the drug (because they didn’t use to believe they could do it without popping the pill).

 The web shows a list of possible side effects:

-Ironically those especially at the top of the list remind me of the very symptoms they are trying to get away from (see a different blog on 17 speech anxiety symptoms).
+Ironically those, especially at the top of the list, remind me of the very symptoms they are trying to get away from (see a different blog on 17 speech anxiety symptoms).